allenai/citeomatic/README.md

 ./get-data.sh <location>

 ```
-The script will internally add a symlink from a local `data` directory to the provided `<location>`.
-Alternatively, you can provide `data/` as the location to save all required data.
+The script download all the required data and trained models to the provided location and add a symlink from a local `data` directory to the provided `<location>`.
+Alternatively, you can provide `data/` as the location to avoid the symlink.

+**IMPORTANT**:

 If you have access to the AI2 Corp network, you can set `location` to  `/net/nfs.corp/s2-research/citeomatic/public/`

 ## Citeomatic Evaluation

 This section details how to run the end-to-end system using pre-trained models for each dataset
-and evaluate performance of Citeomatic from the NAACL paper.
-The `--num_candidates` option below
+and evaluate performance of Citeomatic on these datasets.
+Trained models are downloaded by the `get-data.sh` script.

 #### Pubmed
 ```